-$$q_s = 0.98q{sat}(SST) \tag{6}$$
+$$q{\rm s} = 0.98q{\rm sat}(\rm SST),\tag{6}$$

-where a multiplier factor of 0.98 is used to take into account reduction in vapor pressure caused by a typical salinity of 34 psu.
-The methods adopted by the observation-based products and models to calculate the SHF / LHF are similar, which are mainly based on the bulk formula, but may use different parameters, so the above equations (2-6) only help us to understand the relationship between the SST and SHF / LHF, which are not the exact formulas used in the

-160 observation-based products and models.
+where a multiplication factor of 0.98 is used to take into account reduction in vapor pressure caused by a typical salinity of 34 psu.
+The methods adopted by the observation-based products and models to calculate the SHF and LHF are similar - they are mainly based on the bulk formula but may use different parameters - so the above Eqs.
+(2)-(6) only help us to understand the relationship between the SST and the SHF and LHF, which are not the exact formulas used in the observation-based products and models.